Why is my Potted Rosemary Drying Out?

 • An overall drooping appearance

-It may sound counter intuitive that a potted rosemary appears to be drying out, because of too much water but rosemary is sensitive to over watering and prefers soils well draining soils that do not retain water.
+It may sound counterintuitive that potted rosemary appears to be drying out, because of too much water but rosemary is sensitive to overwatering and prefers soils well-draining soils that do not retain water.

 • The use of a pot that does not have drainage holes in the base (or using a drip tray).